 Collection Development Policies

-- ALA Workbook on Selection Policy Writing - For school libraries.
+- ALA Workbook for Selection Policy Writing - 1998

 - School Library Selection Policy - St. Bonaventure School Library, Huntington Beach, CA.

 - Collection Development Policy - of the Urban School library, San Francisco, CA.

 Laboratory High School Collection Development Policy - Urbana, IL.